Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Methodologies

 \paragraph{Temporal conditioning prior} With the introduction of the hidden state, the prior over latent variable is no longer a standard isotropic Gaussian.
 Instead, it becomes a parameterized conditional distribution that depends on the hidden state, which carries information about previous stimuli.
 Formally, the latent variable follows the distribution $p(\mathbf{z}_t|\mathbf{x}_{1:t-1})$, given by

-where $\phi^{\mathrm{prior}}$ denotes the parametric model to compute the means and variances.
+where $\phi^{\mathrm{prior}}$ denotes the parametric model to compute the means and variances, a spiking MLP.
 In particular, the real-valued means and variations are calculated through the linear readout synapses of spiking neurons. \paragraph{Temporal conditioning encoder} In a similar manner, the encoder is not only a function of $\mathbf{x}_t$, but also a function of $\mathbf{h}_{t-1}$.
 By Eq. \ref{eq:rnn}, the hidden state $\mathbf{h}_{t-1}$ is a function of $\mathbf{x}_{1:t-1}$.
 Hence, the temporal conditioning encoder defines the distribution $q(\mathbf{z}_t | \mathbf{x}_{1:t})$.
 We can write

-where $\psi^{\mathrm{enc}}$ is the parameterized model for computing the variational posterior distribution.
+where $\psi^{\mathrm{enc}}$ is the parameterized model for computing the variational posterior distribution, which is also a spiking MLP.

-\paragraph{Temporal conditioning decoder} The decoder generates the neural population responses $\mathbf{y}_t$ using the latent representation $\mathbf{z}_t$ and hidden state $\mathbf{h}_{t-1}$.
+\paragraph{Temporal conditioning decoder} The decoder generates the neural population responses $\mathbf{y}_t$ only using the latent representation $\mathbf{z}_t$ and hidden state $\mathbf{h}_{t-1}$ as inputs.
 As the hidden state is a function of previous stimuli, the decoder defines the distribution $p(\mathbf{y}_t|\mathbf{z}_t, \mathbf{x}_{1:t-1}; \psi^{\mathrm{dec}})$, where $\psi^{\mathrm{dec}}$ stands for the decoder parameters.
-Since we use spiking neurons, the decoder will directly output spike trains that simulate the recorded neural population responses. \paragraph{Model learning} The TeCoS-LVM models are optimized to minimize a loss function (Eq. \ref{eq:vib}, see also Sec. \ref{sec:derive}) that has the form:
+Since we use spiking neurons, the decoder will directly output spike trains that simulate the recorded neural population responses. \paragraph{Model learning} The TeCoS-LVM models are optimized to minimize a loss function (Eq. \ref{eq:vib}, see also Appendix \ref{sec:derive}) that has the form:

-We first examine the compressive term.
+and all synaptic weights are optimized jointly during the learning.
+To elucidate the loss function, we first examine the compressive term.
 As we adopt Gaussian distributions in our temporal conditioning prior and encoder, the compressive term composed of KL divergences can be calculated analytically.
 In particular, we have,

 On the other hand, since our model directly outputs spike trains, we adopt the Maximum Mean Discrepancy (MMD) as the predictive loss term \cite{park2012strictly,arribas2020rescuing}.
 Also, we use the first-order postsynaptic potential (PSP) kernel that can effectively depict the temporal dependencies in spike train data \cite{zenke2018superspike,zhang2020temporal}.
 Denoting the predicted, recorded spike trains as $\hat{\mathbf{y}}$, $\mathbf{y}$, respectively, we can write the PSP kernel MMD predictive loss as